 The General tab allows you to set defaults for settings.
-Settings include country option along with the option to show Guided Help.
+Settings include country or area option along with the option to show guided help.
 Web Maps and Layers provide options for adding and editing URLs for web maps.

-You can set the country options and default basemap.
-You can set the default study location so when you log in your map will automatically default to the area specified in Preferences.
-To return to the default settings, click Restore Defaults and click Save.
+You can set the country or area and the default basemap.
+Set the default study location so when you log in, your map will automatically default to the area specified.
+To return to the original settings, click Restore Defaults and click Save.

 - Select the data source.
-Once selected, this data source will be used for the country.
+Once selected, this data source will be used for the country or area.

-The data source is not available for all countries.
-This option only appears if the country you've selected has multiple data sources.
+The data source is not available for all countries or areas.
+This option only appears if the country or area you've selected has multiple data sources.

 - Select the units.
 The default is Miles.